Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 Now, Murakami is about to discover what aliens really are.
 One day he meets a new student who bears an uncanny resemblance to his childhood friend.
 On top of that, the new friend's name is Kurohaneko (which is also very suspiciously familiar).

 As simple as this plot sounds, that's all just the beginning.
 From here on, nothing is as simple as it appears.
 Prepare for a complicated rush of thrill and suspense.
 Gokukoku no Brynhildr is darker and much more mysterious than it seems.

 7. Garo: Honoo no Kokuin

 A minister/adviser taking over the kingdom, a brutal hunt for all those who possess the potential to become a threat to the new rule, and a gang of vigilantes working to claim back the kingdom and stop the corruption—sound familiar?
-Well, I like how you think but this isn't Akame ga Kill.
-The story may sound the as Akame ga Kill, but this is Garo: Honoo no Kokuin or Garo: The Carved Seal of Flame.
+Well, I like how you think but this isn't Akame ga Kill!.
+The story may sound similar to Akame ga Kill!, but this is Garo: Honoo no Kokuin or Garo: The Carved Seal of Flame.

 A couple of years later, the king has become ill and the adviser has totally taken over the throne.
 The son of the king is shunned, so now he's on the quest to search for the "child" who was saved by the Gold Knight to bring him back and help him reclaim the kingdom.
 The fate of the kingdom is now in their hands.